joboyebisi/wagerx/README.md

 - Integration with OKX DEX for token swaps
 - Outcome verification using Perplexity AI

+## Perplexity API Usage

+WagerX uses the Perplexity API (Sonar model) for two core features:
+- **Wager Detection:** When a user sends a message, the bot sends it to Perplexity with a system prompt asking for a structured JSON response indicating if the message is a wager, and extracting the description, amount, asset, and participants.
+- **Outcome Verification:** After the wager deadline, the bot sends the wager description and proposed outcome to Perplexity, which returns a confidence score and explanation for whether the outcome matches the wager conditions.

+This allows WagerX to automate both the creation and resolution of wagers using natural language, making the experience seamless and user-friendly.

 ## Setup Instructions

 1. Clone the repository